TheOdinProject/curriculum/react/class_components/component_lifecycle_methods.md

 This section contains a general overview of topics that you will learn in this lesson.

-- How to use lifecycle methods in a class component
+- Learn how to use lifecycle methods in a class component.

 ### render()